 08/11/09: Autopsy Shows Death by Dog Bites

-Autopsy results show that Carter Patrick Ridge Delaney died from lack of blood and oxygen due to multiple dog bites.
+Autopsy results show that Carter Patrick Ridge Delaney died from lack of blood and oxygen due to multiple dog bite injuries.
 His body, along with a dead pug-mix and two pit bulls, was found inside of his grandfather's home by his grandfather.
-The pit bulls were owned by Delaney's brother, who was not named, but Delaney was reportedly their caretaker.
+The pit bulls were owned by Delaney's brother, who was not identified, but Delaney was reportedly the dogs' caretaker.
 Police say the dogs were licensed and vaccinated.
-There is no indication the pit bulls were being used for fighting.
+There is no indication the pit bulls were being used for dogfighting.

-According to authorities, Carter Delaney was discovered about 2pm on Monday.
+According to authorities, Carter Delaney was discovered about 2:00 pm on Monday.
 Police say Delaney's body was found in the basement.
 A small dog was also killed, and found next to Delaney's body.
 Delaney's friends have posted their condolences on Facebook.
-One friend even wrote about the attack, claiming Delaney may have been trying to protect his mom's dog from the others.
+One friend even wrote about the fatal attack, claiming Delaney may have been trying to protect his mom's dog from the other dogs.
 Loudoun County Animal Control is currently holding the offending pit bulls.

-Leesburg, VA - Investigators say a 20-year-old Leesburg man was found inside his home mauled to death by his pit bulls.
-Four dogs -- two pit bulls and two smaller dogs -- were located inside the home.
-The pit bulls were roaming free, one of the smaller dogs, a cocker spaniel, was in a cage and the other small dog was dead.
-Nick Perry, one of the victim's friends, said he was trying to break up a fight between his pit bulls when he was attacked by them.
+Leesburg, VA - Investigators say a 20-year-old Leesburg man was found dead inside his home after being mauled by his pit bulls.
+Four dogs -- two pit bulls and two smaller dogs -- were located inside the residence.
+The pit bulls were roaming free; one of the smaller dogs, a cocker spaniel, was inside a cage and the other small dog was dead.
+Nick Perry, one of the victim's friends, said Delaney was trying to break up a fight between his pit bulls when he was attacked by them.

-It is not uncommon for a pit bull owner to be violently attacked by his dogs.
+It is not uncommon for a pit bull owner to be violently attacked by his own dogs.
 Such attacks are consistently in the news.
-What is uncommon is for a pit bull owner to actually believe his dogs are capable of such an attack particularly given the substantial evidence that shows that pit bulls can and do.
+What is uncommon is for a pit bull owner to actually believe his dogs are capable of such a violent attack, particularly given the substantial evidence that shows that pit bulls can and do inflict them.
 So far, police have not to release the victim's name.
-In the meantime, grief counselors have arrived to help calm several friends struggling to accept the tragedy.
+In the meantime, grief counselors have arrived to help calm several friends struggling to accept the recent tragedy.

 05/24/09: Loudoun County Animal Care and Control Awaits Court Ruling